 Many Australians believe the at bookkeeping and accounting are interchangeable.
 Although they share some tasks and responsibilities, they are distinctively different.
 Accounting and Bookkeeping both work to aid business finance but there is some vital dissimilarity between the tasks of a bookkeeper and an accountant.

 Prior to getting into what the role and responsibilities are involved in bookkeeping and accounting.
-It is worth mentioning for those that are interested, we have an online bookkeeping course and an online accounting course via the Edna online platform. there are also other courses online available
+It is worth mentioning for those that are interested, we have an online bookkeeping course and an online accounting course via the Edna online platform.
+There are also other Australian online courses available.

-From the start, it is important to understand that bookkeeping and accounting are both fundamental for business to work.
+From the start, it is important to understand that bookkeeping and accounting are both fundamental for a business to be successful.
 In some cases, their functions can sometimes intersect but there are definitely certain areas of one’s business that will be directly assigned to an Accountant and others given to a Bookkeeper.

 The dissimilarity between an Accountant and a Bookkeeper keeps unfolding as accounting software advances.
 Bookkeepers are in charge of recording financial transactions in sequential order.
 Accountants, on the other hand, are in charge of interpreting, categorizing, analyzing and summarizing financial data.

 The what Bookkeeping is the process of recording daily business transactions in a consistent way; A bookkeeper’s fundamental role is to support financial records for an organization.
 In order to do this job meritoriously, a bookkeeper must focus on detail meticulously.
 This skill allows the Bookkeeper to keep up with company expenditures, income, and payroll.

 The functions of a bookkeeper are as follows:

 Documenting financial transactions and Preparing first financial statements